rorymulcahey/Poker/README.md

 hands against eachother, displays hands of similar strengths, then finally announces the winning hand after breaking all ties.
 OR
-If the hand is not is not complete and has less than 5 community cards, it program will calculate the odds of the hand winning.
+If the hand is not complete and has less than 5 community cards, it program will calculate the odds of the hand winning.
 Then it displays each hand's chance of winning.